 Ready to shop home insurance?

-Here are some common examples of wind damage that are covered by homeowners insurance.
+Here are some common instances of when wind damage would be covered by homeowners insurance.

 1. Wind damage to your roof